misd-service-development/drupal-cambridge-demo/profiles/cambridge/modules/contrib/workbench_moderation/README.txt

 point where it is published.

 Revisions are a linear; revision history may not fork.
-This means that only the latest revision--Workbench Moderation calls this the "current draft"--may be edited or moderated.
+This means that only the latest revision may be edited or moderated.

 ----
 2. Installation